ClickHouse

 Usage by SQLMesh

-The Clickhouse setting join_use_nulls
+The ClickHouse setting join_use_nulls

 affects the behavior of SQLMesh SCD models and table diffs.
 This section describes how SQLMesh uses query settings to control that behavior.